samuel-LP/judicial-decisions-parsing/README.md

-# Juridical decisions parsing
+# Judicial decisions parsing

-## Welcome on our juridical decisions parser!
+## Welcome on our judicial decisions parser!

 The objective of this repository is to create a parser for judicial decisions texts.
 The information targeted are the following :